-Frozen – I took it just this morning (December 22nd, 2013) after a freezing rain storm which has swept across our city for the past couple of days.
-It finally will end sometime later today but the ice stayed for several days after, causing major blackouts throughout the province.
+Frozen – I took it this the morning of December 22nd, 2013 after a freezing rain storm which has swept across our city for the past couple of days.
+It finally will end sometime later that day but the ice stayed for several days after, causing major blackouts throughout the province.
 Some people were left without power for 2 weeks.
 Red Cross set up camp at local community centers where we went to donate water and food for those who could not stay home (no heat – they would have froze to death).
 The branches were so heavy from the ice, one of our trees in the backyard split in half and our patio is now completely blocked off from part of that tree.

 Rue D’ Baga – Snapped from our Port Orleans resort streets while we stayed in Disney World earlier this year.
 The street name was called, “Rue D’Baga” which was where our room was located during our February 2013 vacation.